-What is a Temple Fade Haircut?
+What is a Temp Fade?

-A Temple Fade Haircut, AKA “Temp Fade”, is a super trendy fade hairstyle using a line-up or shape-up blending technique to form the temple area.
+A Temp Fade, AKA “Temple Fade” or “Brooklyn Fade“, is a trendy low fade hairstyle using a line-up or shape-up blending technique to form a fade in the temple area.
 Common style variations include an afro or nappy temp fade plus low, medium and high temp fades.

 There are so many variations of this cool hairstyle, particularly with a barber’s finishing touch.
 We show you the top temple fade haircuts with taper haircuts for all face shapes and hair textures below.